DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-06-27-user-research-round-6-findings.md

 ### Insight 2

-ITT providers are not currently promoting use of the service with schools for the Private Beta and this affects school engagement.
+Because they are unsure of the benefits, ITT providers are not currently promoting use of the service with their partner schools for the Private Beta and this affects school awareness and engagement.

 #### Supporting detail and evidence

-We know from [user research round 7](/manage-school-placements/user-research-round-7-findings/) that ITT providers are not currently promoting use of the service and are continuing to use their existing methods for capturing placement information.
+We know from [user research round 7](/manage-school-placements/user-research-round-7-findings/) that ITT providers are continuing to use their existing methods for capturing placement information rather than encouraging use of the new service.
 We heard an example of how this affects school engagement from one of the participants in user research round 6.
-The school user contacted their ITT provider to ask whether they could share any further information about the service but the provider did not offer support to encourage or help them use the service.
+The school user contacted their ITT provider to ask whether they could share any further information about the service but the provider was unable to offer support.

 > “So essentially the email [inviting our school to use the service] came from the DfE and I got back to one of the providers and said ‘Oh, where's this come from?
 What do I need to do with this?’ and they went ‘Not a clue – it's all the DfE’ so I just parked it.”